UK gross domestic product (GDP) is expected to grow by 1.1% in 2026, as the OBR cut its previous prediction of 1.4% from last November.

 Context

-The OBR's downgrade of the UK's GDP growth forecast to 1.1% in 2026 reflects a broader trend of slowing economic expansion in the UK and other developed economies.
-Media outlets have been closely monitoring the OBR's predictions, with many highlighting the potential risks to consumer spending and business investment.
-The BBC and Financial Times have reported on the OBR's revised forecast, while the Guardian has focused on the potential impact on low-income households.
+The OBR's revised GDP growth forecast is part of a broader trend of slower economic expansion in the UK.
+Media outlets have been closely following the OBR's predictions, with many highlighting the potential implications for employment and consumer spending.
+The BBC and The Guardian have reported on the OBR's revisions, while The Financial Times has analyzed the potential impact on interest rates.

 Related Topics